Gold-medal volleyballer Nichole Millage looks back—and ahead—at her athletic career.

 Absolutely.
 I will forever be talking about the Paralympics and sitting volleyball and disabled athletes.
 That is something I’ll do the rest of my life.
 I definitely see myself still being involved with my team in some ways.
 I’m not sure what that looks like yet.
 I find my role and responsibility on the team right now is to be an ear for the younger players who have dreams, who have questions, who might need encouragement.
 I really relish that role.
 So I can see myself doing that [after retirement].
 The majority of our teammates that retire go on and we don’t really see them again, because they start families or move away.
 I think I’ll be unique in the fact that they’re not going to get rid of me quite that easily.

-As you look back over your career—and don’t be me wrong, I know it isn’t over yet—but looking back to 2008, is there a single moment or achievement that you’re most proud of?
+As you look back over your career—and don’t get me wrong, I know it isn’t over yet—but looking back to 2008, is there a single moment or achievement that you’re most proud of?

 Sometimes people refer to me as an Olympian.
 I’m always very quick to correct them and say I’m a Paralympian.
 And the reason I do that is because I’m proud to be a Paralympian.
 That’s how I want to be known.
 We’re all under the same umbrella of Olympics, but at the same time all these different things that happened to me throughout my life are what got me to playing on this Paralympic team.
 I want you to refer to me as what I am and what I’m proud of being, which is a Paralympian.